Ironaki/Islands/README.md

 ## Introduction

-Islands is a shortest path finder in 2D grid.
+Islands is a shortest (or minimun cost) path finder in 2D grid.

 There are three types of element in the grid.
-- Road, light grey.
+- Road, light gray.
 Cost 1
-- Slope/Hill/Mountain, darker grey (occassionaly ⛰).
+- Slope/Hill/Mountain, darker gray (occasionaly ⛰).
 Cost 4
 - Water, blue (occasionaly 🌊) .
 Impassable

 Valid directions are up, left, right, down.
 No diagnoal moving.

 `Find Path` founds the path from start to end that minimizes the cost.
 Path is shown in light green.
 If there's no path, nothing is shown.

-Each element in the grid could be toggled when clicking on it, provided that `Find Path` is not enabled. `Clear path` before edit the grid.
+Each element in the grid could be toggled when clicking on it, provided that `Find Path` is not enabled. `Clear path` before edit the grid if necessary.

 `Set Start` and `Set End` enables setting of start point and goal.
 Click on a element that is not water will set the start or end point.

 `Set World` enables setting of the grid.
 Minimun of 3 X 3 and maximum of 96 X 54 grid is allowed.
 Possible type of grid initiation are Blank (all road), Random and Tokyo Bay (initial).
-If you wounder why it's called Tokyo Bay, it's my best attempt to reproduce contour of Tokyo Bay on a 2D grid.
-[Take a look on Google Map](https://www.google.com/maps/@35.6438476,139.7549966,13.81z) More on why I choose Tokyo Bay in Inspiration section.
+If you wouder why it's called Tokyo Bay, it's my best attempt to reproduce contour of Tokyo Bay on a 2D grid.
+[Take a look on Google Map](https://www.google.com/maps/@35.6438476,139.7549966,13.81z) More on why I choose Tokyo Bay in [inspiration section](https://github.com/Ironaki/Islands#inspiration).

 ## File Description